©2025 Fable Group Inc.

 Publisher Description

-In Ian McDonald's Luna: New Moon, the scions of a falling house must navigate a world of corporate warfare to maintain their family's status in the Moon's vicious political atmosphere.
+The scions of a falling house navigate a world of corporate warfare to maintain their family’s status on the Moon in this thrilling space opera.

 The Moon wants to kill you.